Clark left off USA Basketball national team roster, AP Source says; Taurasi makes sixth Olympic team

 The decision was first reported by The Athletic.

-Clark does have some international experience with USA Basketball at a younger level, but she wasn't able to make the national training camp in Cleveland after she was invited because she was leading Iowa to the Final Four.
-Clark finished her career as the NCAA's Division I all-time scoring leader.
+Clark does have some international experience with USA Basketball at a younger level, but she couldn’t attend the national training camp in Cleveland after she was invited because she was leading Iowa to the Final Four.
+Clark finished her career as the NCAA’s Division I all-time scoring leader.

 Clark, now a rookie with the Indiana Fever, has drawn millions of new fans to women’s basketball in her college career and also in her young WNBA career.